orfeotoolbox/OTB/CONTRIBUTING.md

 feature branch to a fork (or the main repository if you are a core developer), then send a merge request.

-Note that we also accept PRs on our [GitHub mirror](https://github.com/orfeotoolbox/OTB).
+Note that we also accept PRs on our [GitHub mirror](https://github.com/orfeotoolbox/OTB) which we will manually merge.

 ### Commit message